ecohydro/RidgeToReef/README.md

 > conda install -n RidgeToReef python=3.6
 ```

 _Note: The next step assumes you already have a working installation of `git` on your machine.
-If you don't you need to [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+If you don't, you will need to [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 As with installing `Anaconda`, instructions vary based on your OS.
 But it's all pretty painless._

 3. **Clone the `RidgeToReef` github repository to your local machine.**